EBI-Metagenomics/EMG-docs/docs/sequence-search.rst

 from different samples and runs, we use a unique hash sum (SHA256) as the sequence identifier.
-The mapping to UniProt identifiers and EBI Metagenomics run/sample accessions can be switched on by selecting 'Customize' on the results parge and checking the appropriate boxes.
+The mapping to UniProt identifiers and EBI Metagenomics run/sample accessions can be switched on by selecting 'Customize' on the results page and checking the appropriate boxes.
 At this time, it is not possible to link directly to the matching sequence from the results table However, in the download tab, the 'Full length FASTA’ link will provide all the matching